 Growth Trends for Related Jobs

-Cosmetology career training can lead to a career as a cosmetologist, hair stylist, makeup artist, nail technician, esthetician, and other related opportunities.
+Cosmetology training can lead to a career path as a cosmetologist, licensed hair stylist, makeup artist, nail technician, esthetician, and other related opportunities.
+The job description may look different for each individual, however, the daily routine may include being on the road, attending photo shoots, or working a fashion show.
 Rather than working exclusively on a full-time basis for a salon or other business, traveling cosmetologists have the opportunity to practice their skills in a wide variety of settings and locations.

 Freelance cosmetologists often travel to homes or specific locations to offer professional makeup application and consultations to brides on their wedding day, models, and celebrities.
 The types of services offered and clients catered to depends on the experience, areas of expertise, and networking ability of the makeup artist, who must also be skilled at networking and marketing themselves and their business.